Skip to content

 How Sorting Works

 The sort filter operates on batches of DICOM instances that belong to the same series.
-When multiple sort actions are defined:
+When multiple sort actions are defined, each action is applied sequentially to the entire list.
+The last action determines the final sort order.

 Important notes: